nubenetes/awesome-kubernetes/docs/kubernetes-tools.md

 - [groundnuty/k8s-wait-for 🌟](https://github.com/groundnuty/k8s-wait-for) A simple script that allows to wait for a k8s service, job or pods to enter a desired state
 - [nabsul/k8s-ecr-login-renew: Renew Kubernetes Docker secrets for AWS ECR](https://github.com/nabsul/k8s-ecr-login-renew) Renews Docker login credentials for an AWS ECR container registry.
 - [particledecay/kconf](https://github.com/particledecay/kconf) Manage multiple kubeconfigs easily
-- [maruina/aws-auth-manager: K8s controller to manage the aws-auth configmap](https://github.com/maruina/aws-auth-manager) A kuberneres controller to manage the aws-auth configmap in EKS using a new AWSAuthItem CRD.
+- [maruina/aws-auth-manager: K8s controller to manage the aws-auth configmap](https://github.com/maruina/aws-auth-manager) aws-auth-manager is a Kubernetes controller designed to manage the aws-auth ConfigMap in EKS using a new AWSAuthItem CRD
 - [segmentio/kubectl-curl: Kubectl plugin to run curl commands against kubernetes pods](https://github.com/segmentio/kubectl-curl)
 - [wallarm/sysbindings](https://github.com/wallarm/sysbindings) sysctl/sysfs settings on a fly for Kubernetes Cluster.
 No restarts are required for clusters and nodes.
 - [==atombender/ktail== 🌟](https://github.com/atombender/ktail) ktail is a tool to easily tail Kubernetes logs.
 It's like kubectl logs, but with a bunch of features to make it more convenient: